 Campers should all wear shoes that cover their toes and have good traction.
-Campers should not wear flip flops or crocs.
+Campers should not wear flip-flops or crocs.
 Flip flops are considered unsafe (especially when wet) and increase your camper's chances of injury.
-An old pair of sneakers that you do not mind getting wet and messy are great but keep in mind, they do not always dry completely overnight.
+An old pair of sneakers that you do not mind getting wet and messy is great, but they do not always dry completely overnight.
 Water shoes or closed-toe sandals dry easily and provide support and are the best option if you have them!